No calculators may be used for this exam. You may leave your answers in the form of fractions (or do simple calculations by hand).

-- Be able to bring your knowledge of phonetics to bear in thinking critically about an experiment — for example, be able to design materials to probe a particular research question, state a hypothesis on the basis of phonetic facts, or critique how well a given experimental design relates to a particular research question
+- Be able to bring your knowledge of phonetics to bear in thinking critically about an experiment — for example, be able to state a hypothesis on the basis of phonetic facts or facts about a language, design materials to probe a particular research question, or critique how well a given experimental design relates to a particular research question

-- Understand the difference between continuous (analog) and discrete (digital) representations of a sound wave; know what sampling rate and quantization are, and what factors should be considered in setting these values
+- Understand the difference between continuous (analog) and discrete (digital) representations of a sound wave; know what sampling rate is, and what factors should be considered in setting this value